Madhuraa-k/International-Debt-Analysis/README.md

 - **SQL**: For querying and analyzing the dataset to extract meaningful insights.
   - Environment: Jupyter Notebook with `ipython-sql` library or SQL Server Management Studio.
 - **Power BI**: For creating interactive visualizations and dashboards to present findings.
-- **Microsoft SQL Server**: For hosting the database (optional, depending on setup).
-- **Python** (optional): For data preprocessing or loading data into SQL.

-## Key Findings
-- The total global debt in the dataset is approximately $3.08 trillion USD.
-- The country with the highest debt is [Country Name] with [Amount] USD.
-- The debt indicator "PPG, Private Creditors (AMT, Current US$)" accounts for the largest share of debt, particularly for middle-income countries.
-- Middle-income countries are the most affected by debt, with Mexico having the highest cumulative debt from 1970 to 2019.
-- Debt trends show significant increases in certain regions over the study period.

 ## Setup Instructions
 ### Prerequisites